Special Educational Needs & Disabilities

 d) Sensory and / or Physical Needs; such as Visual or Hearing Impairments.

 If your child has been identified as having a Special Educational Need or a Disability, we will do everything we reasonably can to include your child in the everyday life of the school and to help them make progress.
-Our Equalities scheme explains our plans to overcome any physical barriers that might be present for your child (p.3) during the time that they are on the school grounds.
-This begins by providing them with Quality First Teaching in order to make sure that your child takes part in the same activities, in the same classroom, at the same time, as their friends and classmates whenever possible, albeit at a level of challenge that is appropriate to them.
+Our Equalities policy explains our plans to overcome any physical barriers that might be present for your child (p.3) during the time that they are on the school grounds.
+This begins by providing them with Quality First Teaching to make sure that your child takes part in the same activities, in the same classroom, at the same time, as their friends and classmates whenever possible, albeit at a level of challenge that is appropriate to them.

 If we have identified that your child has not made as much progress as is expected for their age, we will plan for how we are going to provide them with the extra support they need in order for them to return to the expected level of attainment using what is known as the graduated approach; Assess- Plan- Do- Review.